LukasWoodtli/WebPage/pelican/content/understanding_computation.md

 *"Nondeterminism and free moves make it easier to design finite state machines to perform specific jobs"* - page 105

-*"it’s possible to convert any nondeterministic finite automaton into a deterministic one that accepts exactly the same strings"* - page 105
+*"it's possible to convert any nondeterministic finite automaton into a deterministic one that accepts exactly the same strings"* - page 105

-*"A finite state machine with a built-in stack is called a pushdown automaton (PDA), and when that machine’s rules are deterministic, we call it a deterministic pushdown automaton (DPDA)."* - page 122
+*"A finite state machine with a built-in stack is called a pushdown automaton (PDA), and when that machine's rules are deterministic, we call it a deterministic pushdown automaton (DPDA)."* - page 122

 *"[...] a PDA rule into five parts:*
 - *The current state of the machine*